 Click Image for Larger Version

-Suggested tour routes through the palace
+Suggested tour routes

 The key to getting the most out of your time at the Palace Museum is not getting lost, and doubling back over covered ground, and wearing yourself out.
 Here are incredibly useful maps of the Palace Museum with suggested tour routes and the must-see highlights.